The Cantos: XCVI–CIX (Thrones)

 First published as Thrones: 96–109 de los cantares.
 New York: New Directions, 1959.

-Thrones was the second volume of cantos written while Pound was incarcerated in St. Elizabeth's.
+Thrones was the second volume of cantos written while Pound was incarcerated in St. Elizabeths.
 In the same 1962 interview, Pound said of this section of the poem: "The thrones in Dante's Paradiso are for the spirits of the people who have been responsible for good government.
 The thrones in The Cantos are an attempt to move out from egoism and to establish some definition of an order possible or at any rate conceivable on earth … Thrones concerns the states of mind of people responsible for something more than their personal conduct."

 The opening canto of the sequence, Canto XCVI, begins with a fragmentary synopsis of the decline of the Roman Empire and the rise of the Byzantine Empire in the east and of the Carolingian Empire, Germanic kingdoms and the Lombards in Western Europe.
 This culminates in a detailed passage on the Book of the Prefect (or Eparch; in Greek the Eparchikon Biblion), a 9th-century edict of the Emperor Leo VI the Wise.
 This document, which was based on Roman law, lays out the rules that governed the Byzantine Guild system, including the setting of just prices and so on.
 The original Greek is quoted extensively and an aside claiming the right to write for a specialist audience is included.
 The close attention paid to the actual words prefigures the closer focus on philology in this section of the poem.
 This focus on words ties in closely with what Pound referred to as the method of "luminous detail", in which fragments of language intended to form the most compressed expression of an image or idea act as tesserae in the making of these late cantos.

 Canto XCVII draws heavily on Alexander del Mar's History of Monetary Systems in a survey ranging from Abd al Melik, the first Caliph to strike distinctly Islamic coinage, through Athelstan, who helped introduce the guild system into England, to the American Revolution.
 The canto closes with a passage that sees the return of the goddess as moon and Fortuna together with Greek forms of solar worship and the Flamen Dialis that is intended to integrate gold and silver as attributes of coin and the divine.